lloyh/lloyh.github.io/CS460/HW7/index.md

 ```

 ### Requirement 5
-Has additional client side options/functionality, beyond simple search by topic.
+It has additional client side options/functionality, beyond simple search by topic.
 This site allows the user to choose the image size which is processed locally on the client using JavaScript.

 ```js
 $("#imageSize").change(function(){ changeSize();});